 John P. Banister

 Banister, John P., "Epideictic memories of war: reconceiving the classical funeral oration as exigence-driven discourse" (2015).
 Graduate Theses and Dissertations.
-Paper 14325.
+14325.